 - Six (6) Gold Records

-The Various Phases Of Harold Battiste’s Career:
+The Various Phases of Harold Battiste’s Career:

 right click on link and “Save Target As”

-option-click on link and “Download Link to Disk”
+option-click on link and “Download Linked File”

 - You Send Me – Sam Cooke